haziq-exe/TikTokAutoUploader/README.md

 1. **Node.js:** You must have Node.js installed on your system, as some parts of this package rely on JavaScript code.
 If you don't have Node.js installed, you can download it from [nodejs.org](https://nodejs.org/).

-   - **Note:** The necessary JavaScript dependencies (`playwright`,`playwright-extra`, `puppeteer-extra-plugin-stealth`) will be automatically installed the first time you run the function, so you don't need to install them manually.
+   - **Note:** The necessary JavaScript dependencies (`playwright`,`playwright-extra`, `puppeteer-extra-plugin-stealth`) will be AUTOMATICALLY installed the first time you run the function, so you don't need to install them manually.
 Make sure that `npm` (Node.js package manager) is available in your system's PATH.

 2. **Browser Binaries:** If you don't have them already, you'll need to install the chromium browser binary for `playwright`.